 After you finish your initial draft, the work you have put in to identify and incorporate sources into your work is not finished.
 Although you might have located the evidence you need during the drafting process, it’s now up to you to determine at what length and level of detail that evidence appears in your paper.
 Here we propose one way to determine how important the evidence you’ve discovered is to the claims you make in your text.
-Hopefully, this technique will help you decide both how vital a claim is to the argument of your paper, as well as the form of evidentiary material warranted by your targeted claim.
+This technique will help you decide both how vital a claim is to the Argument of your paper, as well as the form of evidentiary material warranted by your targeted claim.
 This will help you improve the Evidence and Analysis of your entire text.

 Another situation when you might expand the level of evidence presented is when you are making an especially bold claim, or one that diverges from claims made by other scholars.
 If your argument aligns closely with others’, and is mainly building on their work, it may make more sense to include a minimal level of evidence demonstrating that claim’s popularity.
 If your argument diverges from what’s commonly accepted in your field, however, you may need to include more evidence, and spend more time analyzing that evidence, than you would otherwise.